-- 8. When the council has agreed to make a direct payment to buy care and support services, the calculation of the direct payment is based on the level of care and support identified in the support plan and the appropriate standard council rate. - 9.
-The direct payment should be used to buy services as detailed in the child's plan.
+- 8. When the council has agreed to make a direct payment to buy care and support services, the calculation of the direct payment is based on the level of care and support identified in the support plan and the appropriate standard council rate. - The direct payment should be used to buy services as detailed in the child's plan.
 There must be prior agreement from the council if the direct payment is to be used for any other purpose. - 10.
 The money paid as a direct payment belongs to the council until it has been used to buy the services identified in the child's plan.
 The council can recover money that is not used or not spent on these services. - 11.
 Should the direct payment be used, without agreement, for services and payments not detailed in the child's plan, then this could result in: - i.
-A review of eligible needs by a social care practitioner. - ii.
-A review of the direct payment, which may lead to the arrangements being suspended or terminated.
+A review of eligible needs by a social care practitioner. - A review of the direct payment, which may lead to the arrangements being suspended or terminated. - iii.
+The council taking steps to recover any money not used appropriately.